PL360: Implementation

 Wirth was at Stanford between 1963 and 1967, during the earlier part of which he was developing his Euler compiler and interpreter, the sources of which are dated 1965.
-Also in 1965, Stanford updated their drum memory based Burroughs large systems B5000 to a disk storage based B5500.
+Also in 1965, Stanford updated their core memory-based B5000 with drum storage to a core memory-based B5500 with disk storage.

 Since the target IBM S/360 (which was to replace an existing IBM 7090) was not installed until 1967, the initial implementation of PL360 was written in ALGOL and tested on Stanford's B5500.
 Once working, the compiler was then recoded in PL360, recompiled on the Burroughs system, and moved as a binary file to the S/360.

 The B5500 is programmed in a high-level ALGOL-derived language Executive Systems Problem Oriented Language (ESPOL), and PL360 was intended to bring a comparable facility to the IBM mainframe architecture, although it was lacking major facilities of both Assembler F and ESPOL.
 This intent was largely ignored, with programmers continuing to use implementations of IBM's macro assemblers.

 However, in the early 1970s, PL360 was extended to provide more capabilities, and was the programming language of choice for developing Stanford Physics Information Retrieval System (SPIRES), Stanford's Database Management System.